mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 ## Lecture 2.1 Assign Your Mendix Admin
 First let’s get one admin (no pun intended) thing out of the way.
 Your company needs **at least one Admin**.
 It might make sense for the first admin to be you and then you can easily assign as many other admins as you need.

 So why do you need an admin?
 Your developers are able to create new apps, invite other users to their app teams, deploy apps, and invite app end-users to give feedback, among many other activities.
-Insights into these company activities are provided in [<uControl Center</u](https://controlcenter.mendix.com/index.html) in one central overview.
-You can read more about Control Center [<uhere</u](/control-center/) or follow this [<ulearning path. </u](https://academy.mendix.com/link/paths/116/Govern-and-Scale-your-App-Landscape-with-Mendix-Control-Center)
+Insights into these company activities are provided in [Control Center](https://controlcenter.mendix.com/index.html) in one central overview.
+You can read more about Control Center [here](/control-center/) or follow this [learning path. ](https://academy.mendix.com/link/paths/116/Govern-and-Scale-your-App-Landscape-with-Mendix-Control-Center)

 Do you already have at least one admin?
-If that’s the case, you can see them on the list when you open [<uControl Center</u](https://controlcenter.mendix.com/index.html), and you can skip the rest of this lecture.
+If that’s the case, you can see them on the list when you open [Control Center](https://controlcenter.mendix.com/index.html), and you can skip the rest of this lecture.

 A **Mendix Admin** will normally be someone in the IT department of your company, and they will have full access to Control Center, which will give them visibility and essential controls to make sure the apps deliver business value at acceptable cost and risk.
-You can assign your first Mendix Admin through [<uMendix Support</u](https://support.mendix.com/hc/en-us/requests/new), just choose "Standard Change: Assign Mendix Admin" from the dropdown.
-This first admin can then [<uadd other admins</u](/control-center/company-settings/#3-mendix-admins).
+You can assign your first Mendix Admin through [Mendix Support](https://support.mendix.com/hc/en-us/requests/new), just choose "Standard Change: Assign Mendix Admin" from the dropdown.
+This first admin can then [add other admins](/control-center/company-settings/#3-mendix-admins).

 ## Lecture 2.2 Get Familiar With Mendix
 <https://videoshare.mendix.com/watch/AVffVf7KCVt7h1ioBvUQ1f